-Figure 17.
+Figure 21.
 Read Data Bytes at Higher Speed Sequence Diagram (QPI)

-7.8 Dual Output Fast Read (3BH)
+7.10 Dual Output Fast Read (3BH/3CH)

-The Dual Output Fast Read command is followed by 3-byte address (A23-A0) and a dummy byte, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
-The first byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each byte of data is shifted out.
+The Dual Output Fast Read command is followed by 3- or 4-Byte address (A23-A0 or A31-A0) and a dummy Byte, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.

+The first Byte addressed can be at any location.
+The address is automatically incremented to the next higher address after each Byte of data is shifted out.